• Skip to primary navigation

 Should I Use iTunes to Restore My iPad?

 The simplest method is to restore the iPad using the device itself.
-However, on occasion that is not possible due to problems with the iPad or the lack of an Apple ID password.
-In such cases, iTunes is the only route for a restore.
+But sometimes, that is not possible due to problems with the iPad or the lack of an Apple ID password.
+In such cases, Finder is the next best option — but iTunes will do the job if you can’t access Finder.

 Can I Restore My iPad if I Don’t Have a Computer?